 Omega-3 and B vitamins are a Dynamic Duo

 The reason B vitamins and omega-3 are so important for mental health is easy to understand if you know something about brain cells (neurons) and how they are made.
 The critical membrane through which brain signals are passed, is made out of a specific kind of omega-3 fat called DHA, that has to attach to a phospholipid.
 DHA is 98% of the structural fat of the brain.
 Both DHA and phospholipids are rich in seafood.
 Phospholipids are also rich in eggs.
-But these two vital components of brain cells are actively bound together by a process called methylation.
+But these two vital components of brain cells are actively bound together by a process called Methylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the….
 Methylation is dependent on B vitamins, especially B12, folate (found in greens and beans – think foliage) and B6.
-Zinc also has a vital role to play.
-If you don't have enough a toxic amino acid called homocysteine starts to accumulate in the blood stream.
+What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress… also has a vital role to play.
+If you don’t have enough a toxic amino acid called homocysteine starts to accumulate in the blood stream.
 So raised homocysteine = faulty methylation = need for more B vitamins.
 More often than not the critical deficiency is vitamin B12, found in fish, eggs, milk and meat.
 But the ‘deficiency’ is often not due to dietary deficiency as such but malabsorption triggered by a lack of stomach acid, made worse by antacid drugs, as well as the diabetes drug metformin and diuretics used for high blood pressure.

 Even when B12 is poorly absorbed, if enough is given in high dose supplements, blood B12 levels rise, homocysteine levels fall and memory improves.
-Professor Smith’s study gave 20mg of B6 (ten times the RDA), 800mcg of folic acid (four times the RDA) and 500mcg of B12 (333 times the RDA) to people with pre-dementia, versus placebo.
+Professor Smith’s study gave 20mg of B6 (ten times the RDA), 800mcg of What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising… (four times the RDA) and 500mcg of B12 (333 times the RDA) to people with pre-dementia, versus placebo.
 In those with raised homocysteine (>11µmol/l) the rate of brain shrinkage reduced by 53% and there was virtually no further memory loss in the majority of people in this landmark randomised placebo study published in 2010.8

 A later study looked specifically at the centralised areas of the brain where the most shrinkage occurs in Alzheimer’s.9 Those on the B vitamins had nine times less shrinkage.